kevin-ehab/Rebite/README.md

 - Data is stored locally in CSV and HTML files (no database required).
 - Passwords are stored as plaintext for simplicity – for production, use hashed passwords.
-- No real email is sent when ordering – this can be integrated later using services like SendGrid or SMTP.

 ---